jptwining/PO-PA-Integrated-SDM/README.md

 # The model folder (./models)

 The models are coded up via the nimble package version 0.13.1 (de Valpine et al. 2022).
-Dec

 **1. nimble_ppp_integrated_model_bear_10km_yearindexed_randomeffects_centrered.R**

 This is the nimble IPPP model that is fit to the black bear data files above.
 The code is commented out to describe each part of the model.